Unfortunately, I eliminated my cloth diaper stash after my youngest child potty trained. (She was, after all, going to be my “last baby” right?)

 Yesterday I got my first batch of cloth diapers in the mail.
 I’ve enjoyed fondling them ever since.

 As a self-confessed cloth diaper addict, I can scarcely wait to diaper a baby bum in these.
-It’s one of the fun things about new babies – perusing the different brands, deciding on your cloth diaper “system”, buying, washing and stacking your diapers in anticipation of baby’s arrival.
+It’s one of the fun things about new babies – perusing the different brands of diaper, deciding on your cloth diaper “system”, buying, washing and stacking your diapers in anticipation of baby’s arrival.

-Frugal mommies who are using disposables become geniuses at combining store specials with coupons and rebates to get their baby’s ‘sposies dirt cheap – but what’s a cheapskate cloth diapering mommy to do?
+Frugal mommies who are using disposables become geniuses at combining store specials with coupons and rebates to get their baby’s ‘sposies cheap – but what’s a cheapskate cloth diapering mommy to do?
+Building your cloth diaper stash requires an up-front investment.
+Depending on how much you spend, it may take you months to recoup that.

 Affording Cloth Diapers: How to build your cloth diaper stash

-The most affordable cloth diapers are almost always going to be Chinese Prefolds.
+The most affordable cloth diapers are almost always going to be prefolds.
 These are the workhorse diaper.
 Absorbent, they are easy to wash and they dry quickly.

 Prefolds are awesome for their adaptability too.
 You can fold them in different ways for boys and girls and use two in one diaper cover for nighttime.
 If baby has a rash, a loosely pinned on prefold will provide some protection while letting lots of air flow around to allow his skin to heal.